Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Introduction

-However, assuming the \emph{existence and knowledge of uncertainty-induced ambiguity sets is a key limitation of DR-MPC}.
-If samples from the underlying distributions are available, probabilistic ambiguity sets may be constructed~\cite{mohajerin2018data, yang2020wasserstein,gao2023finite}.
-While obtaining samples from the environment in which a system operates is feasible, obtaining multiple samples from the system's time-varying state distributions is not.
-At each time point, the control law receives only the current feedback signal, a single sample, from a state distribution that changes over time.
-Therefore, it is impossible to collect multiple independent samples from any specific state distribution.
-As a result, there is no mechanism to \emph{certify that the true (uncertain) closed-loop system remains within the ambiguity set used for planning}, and safety guarantees may not hold under uncertain system dynamics.
+However, a key limitation of DR-MPC is the assumption of the \emph{existence and knowledge of uncertainty-induced ambiguity sets}.
+While environmental uncertainty can often be characterized from multiple data samples (e.g., via onboard sensors), sampling from the system's state distributions is infeasible.
+At each time step, the controller has access to the \textbf{feedback signal, which is a single realization of a time-varying distribution}.
+As a result, there is no mechanism to \emph{certify that the true (uncertain) closed-loop system remains within the ambiguity set used for planning}, and safety guarantees may fail under uncertain system dynamics.

-In order to enforce the existence of ambiguity sets of known \emph{a priori} ambiguity sets, our formulation uses the \ellone-adaptive control (\ellone-AC), a robust adaptive controller that guarantees uniformly bounded state deviations of systems under epistemic uncertainties and has been successfully implemented on platforms like the NASA's AirStar 5.5\% subscale generic transport aircraft model~\cite{gregory2010flight}, and Calspan's Learjet~\cite{ackerman2017evaluation}.
-The robustness guarantees of \ellone-AC for uncertain systems have been leveraged for data-driven approaches for robust reinforcement learning~\cite{sung2024robust}, safe learning-based control~\cite{gahlawat2020l1},~\cite{pmlr-v144-gahlawat21a}, and also combined with model predictive control (MPC) to achieve trajectory-level robustness~\cite{pereida2021robust,tao2026robust,pravitra2020L1}.
-In particular, the recently developed \ellone-distributionally robust adaptive control (\ellonedrac)~\cite{gahlawat2025DRAC} establishes finite-time Wasserstein bounds between nominal and true state distributions, defining Wasserstein ambiguity tubes used in covariance steering~\cite{gahlawat2025wasserstein}.
-These preliminary forays, along with the previously mentioned DR-MPC approaches, either incorporate \emph{planning without certifiable guarantees}, or are \emph{incapable of ensuring safety under simultaneous model and environment uncertainty}
+To address this limitation, we leverage \emph{\ellone-adaptive control} (\ellone-AC), a robust adaptive controller that guarantees uniformly bounded state deviations under epistemic uncertainty and has been validated on systems such as NASA’s AirStar and Calspan’s Learjet~\cite{gregory2010flight,ackerman2017evaluation}.
+Its robustness properties have been exploited in data-driven settings, including reinforcement learning~\cite{sung2024robust}, safe learning-based control~\cite{gahlawat2020l1,pmlr-v144-gahlawat21a}, and model predictive control (MPC) for trajectory-level robustness~\cite{pereida2021robust,pravitra2020L1}.
+Importantly, the recently developed \ellone-distributionally robust adaptive control (\ellonedrac)~\cite{gahlawat2025DRAC} establishes finite-time Wasserstein bounds between nominal and true state distributions, defining Wasserstein ambiguity tubes used in covariance steering~\cite{gahlawat2025wasserstein}.
+These methods, including DR-MPC, either perform \emph{planning without certifiable guarantees}, or \emph{fail to ensure safety under simultaneous model and environmental uncertainty}.